podio/ios-view-frame-builder/README.md

 It is by no means complete, but rather contains a number of methods I have happened to need at various occasions.
 Feedback and pull requests are very welcome.

+# Usage

+The following two examples give you a brief introduction on how POViewFrameBuilder can be used.
+Just include the `UIView+POViewFrameBuilder.h` where you want to use it, and then you can access the `po_frameBuilder` convenience property to instantiate a frame builder for any `UIView` subclass.

+Resizing a view:

+		[view.po_frameBuilder setWidth:100.0f height:40.0f];

+Moving a view to be centered within it's superview:

+    [view.po_frameBuilder centerInSuperview];

+You can combine these methods to your own liking:

+		[[self.po_frameBuilder setWidth:100.0f height:40.0f] centerHorizontallyInSuperview];

 # Demo

 The DemoApp project shows how POViewFrameBuilder can be used in animation blocks.
 One thing to note is that by default, the `automaticallyCommitChanges` property is set to `YES`.
 This means that the frame changes are committed after every modifying method in the chain.
 However, having multiple frame changes in an animation doesn't work, and the view ends up jumping around.
-To avoid this, begin the method chain by calling `disableAutoCommit` and finish the series of changes by calling the `commit` method, which will update the view's frame.
+To avoid this, begin the method chain by calling `disableAutoCommit` and finish the series of changes by calling the `commit` method, which will update the view's frame:

+    [[[[self.po_frameBuilder disableAutoCommit] setWidth:100.0f height:40.0f] centerHorizontallyInSuperview] commit];